Arcolinux-GzR/arco-settings-manager/README.md

 It also includes a daemon to notify user of new language packages or kernels.

-Namib Settings Manager is under active development.
+Arco Settings Manager is under active development.

 ### BUILD INSTRUCTIONS